calico/scBasset/README.md

 ## Basenji
 scBasset provides a fixed architecture that we experimented to perform best on sc-ATAC datasets.
 The key components of scBasset architecture come from [Basenji](https://github.com/calico/basenji).
 Although scBasset can work as a stand-alone package, we strongly suggest installing [Basenji](https://github.com/calico/basenji) if you want to experiment with alternative archictures.
-We are working on integrating scBasset into Basenji as well.
+For running training scBasset within using Basenji framework, see [link](link).

 ## Tutorial: Training scBasset on 10x multiome PBMC dataset (scATAC)
 [Preprocess](https://github.com/calico/scBasset/blob/main/examples/preprocess.ipynb)